 I have been passionate about growing and evolving on a personal, professional and spiritual level for the past 30 years.
-My struggle with food, life threatening obesity and all of the pain and shame that go along with having this struggle began when I was just five years old.
+My struggle with food, anxiety, attention issues, life threatening obesity, relationships and all of the pain and shame that go along with having these struggle began when I was just five years old.
 In my teens I also added addictions to alcohol and cigarettes to the mix.
 Through my dedication to my own personal & spiritual growth, including taking a deep dive through healing my family of origin issues for many years, I am grateful to be alcohol free as well as have maintained a 160lb weight loss for the past 18 years.

 Although I knew that my issues with food and weight and later alcohol were an early coping mechanism that I used to deal with the stress of being raised in a dysfunctional family, it wasn’t until I began doing extensive research about what childhood trauma was, it’s various causes and the life long shadow it can cast on a persons life that I realized that I had only understood a small part of the bigger story of why anxiety, attention, food, weight & alcohol had been so difficult for me for so long.
 As I was educating myself about childhood trauma and PTSD…..